chabi-fin/thesis/README.md

    ave_charges.py

     	Finds the average charges from multiconformational RESP fits.
-    	Subdirectories for the configurations are named 'config_xx'.
-The .pdb in config_0 directory is used to define the atoms by number in the dictionary Residue.atoms.
 	The RESP output file from the second iteration, 'resp2.out' is used to retrieve the fitted charge from each configuration.

 6) Verify the output with Ramachandran and chi_1 dihedral plots